 Seeking Alpha

-Besides having the general sections for Portfolio and news articles, it maintains a Trending area to serve the hot topics regarding the market and companies.
-Also, users can follow other specific news topics and people to hear first from them.
+In addition to general sections for Portfolios and news articles, it maintains a Trending area to serve hot topics regarding the market and companies.
+Users can also follow specific news topics and people to hear first from them.

 Seeking Alpha divides the push notifications into general and breaking news to let users act accordingly.